 method on a model adapter with the @auto_serialize

 annotation.
-Palantir will automatically save and load your model adapter contents with your chosen serialization method.
-You can auto_serialize
+By default, Palantir will automatically save and load each of your __init__

 method must have an equivalent argument in your @auto_serialize